aspittel/ga-react-tutorial/README.md

 * On the side of the page, there are links to Github source code for each version of the code.
 Go ahead and look through the files and see what differences there are between the implementations.
 * At the end, each table will point out what differences they found between the React and VanillaJS versions of TODO MVC.

-#### Alternate Exercise: IMDBExplorer
-* Same as above but with my IMDBExplorer app from my GA Code Sample.
-* Pro: Much simpler code, similar to how I was envisioning the code for this workshop to look.
-* Cons: Would rather not use my code, maybe not perfect implementation.

 ## Installing React

 #### Our Set Up vs. Production Set Up
 For this workshop, due to time constraints, we will be using CDN versions of React, Babel (a compiler that allows us to use next generation JavaScript features), Bootstrap's CSS, and FontAwesome Icons.
 CDNs allow us to use resources hosted on other sites within our code.
 In a production environment, however, it is inefficient to ping another website to retrieve an asset.
 A production-ready React application would most likely use a bundler, most commonly Webpack, to combine the React.js code and any other JavaScript libraries we use with our own code.
 Using Webpack (and a development server) would also allow us to split up our React code into multiple files.
 I usually have each React class that I build in a separate file.
 A good resource that goes further in depth on Webpack is [here](http://blog.andrewray.me/webpack-when-to-use-and-why/).
+We will also be using inline JavaScript rather than separating the JavaScript and HTML files due to a Chrome specification.
+We would also want to do that in a production environment.

 #### Project Set Up
 * For this workshop, the only technical tool you need installed is a text editor and a web browser.
 If you do not have one installed, please go ahead and download [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).